pedroalvesbatista/singularity-admindocs/installation.rst

 =========================================

-The EPEL (Extra Packages for Enterprise Linux) repos contain Singularity rpms that are regularly updated.
-To install Singularity from the epel repos, first install the epel-release package and then install Singularity.
+The EPEL (Extra Packages for Enterprise Linux) repos contain Apptainer rpms that are regularly updated.
+To install Apptainer from the epel repos, first install the epel-release package and then install Apptainer.
 For instance, on CentOS 6/7/8 do the following:

 .. code-block:: none